MorcilloSanz/RendererGL/README.md

 Features:

-* Create a window, handle its events and create an OpenGL context
+* Create a window, handle its events and create an OpenGL context (GLFW)
 * ImGui as user interface
 * Trackball and First Person Shooter camera
 * Polytopes and Groups in order to create a 3D scene